walkerkaiman/Interactor2/documentation/FrontendDesign.md

 3. **Ports** (input ⇢ left, output ⇢ right) appear on the node edge based on module manifest events.
 Ports that are not used by a module will be hidden by default.
 4. **Connections** are created by *click-drag* from an input port to a compatible output port.
 5. Node selections open the **Inspector Panel** for module-specific configuration.
-6. All changes to the interations will only exist in the GUI until a "Publish" button is pressed.
+6. All changes to the interactions will only exist in the GUI until a "Publish" button is pressed.
 The new interaction map will then be sent to the backend who will update all connected GUI web clients.

 ### 4.2 Tab Navigation
 - **Tab Switching**: Smooth transitions between tabs with state preservation